 Scope: Engage with municipalities (cities of New Westminster and Surrey) for the Project implementation phase.
 Municipal Agreements.
 Railway Construction and Crossing Agreements.
 Utility Agreements.
 TransLink Agreement.
-Monthly Highlights: Continued meeting biweekly with both the City of Surrey and the City of New Westminster and continued to work closely with both cities on design and construction coordination and traffic management activities.
+Monthly Highlights: Continued meeting with both the City of Surrey and the City of New Westminster biweekly to work on design and construction coordination, traffic management activities, the Operations, Maintenance and Rehabilitation Agreements, and asset handover procedures after Project completion.
 Continued working closely with utilities and railway companies on design and construction activities.
 Continued coordination with CN Rail and CPKC for deck works on the north approach.
 Three Month Lookahead: Continue to engage with municipalities on the Project's design and construction plans.
 Continue to work with railways to finalize agreements.